 Our curriculum follows the UK Best Practice guidelines for Teaching Mindfulness and Mindfulness Teachers used by institutions such as Bangor, Exeter and Oxford Universities.
 Our course is based on both the standard MBSR and MBCT 8 week courses taught around the world and to help you get a better understanding of the curriculum we teach we have added the Session titles, themes and learning focuses for you below.

-Theme and learning focus - Cultivating mindfulness can reduce the negative physiological and psychological effects of stress reactivity, as well as help develop more effective ways of responding positively and pro-actively to stressful situations and experiences and this can help us to break out of the negative stress cycle and to step back of reactivity.
+Cultivating mindfulness can reduce the negative physiological and psychological effects of stress reactivity, as well as help develop more effective ways of responding positively and proactively to stressful situations and experiences and this can help us to break out of the negative stress cycle and to step back of reactivity.

-Theme and learning focus - When we relate differently to our thoughts we free ourselves from the ruminative doing mode and see clearly that negative thinking is a distorted product of the mind.
+In this session, we explore how we can relate differently to our thoughts, freeing ourselves from the ruminative doing mode and seeing clearly that negative thinking is a distorted product of the mind.
 It is enormously liberating to realise that our thoughts are merely thoughts, even the ones that say they are not!
 In Session 2 we saw that we are often scattered and ruminating about the past or planning the future, and that we may be ‘away from the body’ for about 48% of the time.
 Mindfulness helps us to practice reclaiming our moments, we don't need to live to be 200, we just need to be here in the moments that we have.
-During this session we will be learning how to observe our thoughts as events so that you can come to realise that “You are not your thoughts”
+During this session we will be learning how to observe our thoughts as passing events arising and passing on and we can come to realise that “I are not my thoughts”.

 “We cannot solve our problems with the same thinking we used when we created them”

-Theme and learning focus - If your life feels like a struggle with the world, it may be that your real struggle is with yourself.
-At times, our own suffering can also cut us off from others, and experiences like stress, pain or depression can make us preoccupied with our difficulties.
+Theme and learning focus - If life feels like a struggle with the world, it may be that the real struggle is with yourself.
+At times, our own suffering can also cut us off from others, and experiences like stress, pain, anxiety or depression can make us preoccupied with our difficulties.
 However, if we turn towards our experience with kindly awareness we can find the deepest kind of peace and happiness that comes from within, even in the midst of stress and difficulty.
 Developing kindness for ourselves can help us reconnect with the world and open into kindness and compassion for others.